akka/akka-persistence-cassandra/EventsByTag.md

 More billion per day per tag?
 You probably need a specialised schema rather than a general library like this.

-### Justification for bucket sizes

-The old implementation put all tags for each day in a single cassandra partition.
-If a cassandra partition gets too large it starts to perform badly (and has a hard limit of 2 billion cells, a cell being similar to a column).
+If a cassandra partition gets too large it will perform badly (and has a hard limit of 2 billion cells, a cell being similar to a column).
-Given we have ~10 columns in the table there was a hard limit previously of 200million but it would have performed terribly before getting any where near this.
+Given there is ~10 columns in the table there was a hard limit previously of 200million but performance would degrade before reaching this.

 The support for `Minute` bucket size means that there are 1440 partitions per day.
-Given a large C* cluster this should work until you have in the order of 10s of millions per minute when the write rate to that partition could become the bottleneck rather than partition size.
+Given a large C* cluster this should work until you have in the order of 10s of millions per minute when the write rate to that partition would likely become the bottleneck rather than partition size.

 The increased scalability comes at the cost of having to query more partitions on the read side so don't use `Minute` unless necessary.

+## Write batch size

+The size of the of the batch is controlled via `max-message-batch-size`.
+Cassandra imposes a limit on the serialized size of a batch, currently 50kb by default.
+The larger this value the more efficient the tag writes will be but care must be taken not to have batches that will be rejected by Cassandra.
+Two other cases cause the batch to be written before the batch size is reached:
+* Periodically: By default 250ms.
+To prevent eventsByTag queries being too out of date.
+* When a starting a new timebucket, which translates to a new partition in Cassandra, the events for the old timebucket are written.

 ## Consistency